-On any given day, award winning composer Craig Marks can be found hard at work in the studio coaxing rhythm and melody from an extensive array of “instruments” – many bought or found, some built specifically for projects by Marks himself.
+On any given day, Emmy award winning composer Craig Marks can be found hard at work in the studio coaxing rhythm and melody from an extensive array of “instruments” – many bought or found, some built specifically for projects by Marks himself.
 Buzz saws, antenna arrays, and a horrifically broken dishwasher have all found their places in his scores.
 “There’s music in everything,” Marks says, “the trick is matching tonality and emotion.”

 For the last 16 seasons of A&E’s Emmy and PRISM award winning hit series “Intervention,” Marks has created consistently compelling music rooted in an ever evolving main theme, which was nominated for a Hollywood Music in Media Award in 2012 for Best Original Theme Music – TV Show.